SShyni/aem-engineering-test/README.md

 ```

 `aa-core` container constantly runs health check and check if the AEM service is up and running
-Check the health check next to the container status above.
+You can also check the health check next to the container status above.

 Log into the docker container using the above command to check the logs under path-
 `/opt/aem/crx-quickstart/logs`